dshaw/replify/Readme.md

 ### repl-client (rc)

 Node repl client with history scrollback and tab completion.
+Learn more about [`repl-client (rc)`](https://github.com/dshaw/repl-client).
+Install with `npm install repl-client -g`.

     $ rc /tmp/repl/realtime-101.sock

 ### Windows

-Recommended to use repl-client.
-Note that Windows pipes don't live on disk, and the path to the socket is not *quite* the same as *nix environemnts.
+Recommended to use `repl-client`.
+Note that Windows pipes don't live on disk, and the path to the socket is not *quite* the same as *nix environments.

     $ rc \\.\pipe\tmp-repl\realtime-101.sock